edvler/yii2-adldap-module/readme.md

 * Create/Update/Edit Active Directory objects
 * Extensive test suite

-## Please read this if you upgrade from older versions to v5
+## Please read this if you upgrade from older versions to v5 or v6
 Adldap2 changed option keys in version 9.
 If you upgrade from a previous version you have to change your config/web.conf (basic template) OR common/config/main.conf (advanced template) and your config/console.conf (basic template) OR console/config/main.conf (advanced template).